foundriesio/docs/source/porting-guide/pg-introduction.rst

 Project concepts which are used in this guide.
 Some knowledge of the Yocto Project and embedded Linux development are required.

-A support request can be entered at https://support.foundries.io/ in case help is needed.
+A `support request <https://foundriesio.atlassian.net/servicedesk/customer/portals>`_ can be submitted in case help is needed.

 In the next section there is a description on how to find a similar